gb-alves03/gb-alves03/README.md

 # 💫 About Me:
-I'm a Computer Science student, with interest for Software Development area.
-My objective is gain experience on I.T to be a professional even more capable.<br>🤝 I’m looking for a Intern job.<br>🌱 I’m currently learning JavaScript, JAVA and MySQL.
+I'm a Computer Science student, with interest for Software Engineer area.
+My objective is gain experience on I.T to be a professional even more capable.<br>🌱 I’m currently learning Java and Angular.

 ## 🌐 Socials: